 How do you use the lessons taught by your mother to get fit?
 There is a cliché’ that says, “mother knows best.”
 Your mother taught some of life’s best lessons.
-Those lessons were never forgotten and remained with you until this day.
+Those lessons were never forgotten and remain with you.
 But why have those lessons endured the test of time?
-Perhaps it all comes down to maternal instinct.
+Perhaps it comes down to maternal instinct.
 Mother has a connection with nature.

 She taught small lessons that had significant consequences.
-Some of the experiences that your mother taught were neglected over time, and they lead to adverse outcomes like a bad back, low energy, and overweight.
-You remember, “eat your vegetables, and then you can have some dessert.”
-What are three big lessons mothers taught that most people need to revisit?
+Some of the experiences that mother taught us, we neglected over time, leading to adverse outcomes like a bad back, low energy, and being overweight.
+Do you remember, “eat your vegetables, and then you can have some dessert.”
+What are three big lessons mothers teach that most people need to revisit?

 How could you forget this lesson taught by your mother: Stand up Straight?